 On top of that, we’ll do a quick overview of other lifestyle vehicles that aren’t specifically vans, but follow the same lifestyle where to find more resources on these:

 - Ultra-low budget vehicles – live in what you currently own

 Dodge B-series (Ram Vans), Ford Econoline, Chevy Express, Chevy Astro, GMC Savana

 |Inexpensive||Limited storage space|

 |Long-lasting||Not the prettiest|

 |Easy to work on||OK gas mileage|

 |Easy to find|

-American cargo vans make great bang for your buck vehicles.
-These vans are based off of pickup trucks so they generally have big motors and heavy drivetrains.
+American cargo vans make a great bang for your buck vehicles.
+These vans are based on pickup trucks so they generally have big motors and heavy drivetrains.
 They can tow a decent amount and have a lot of aftermarket support.

 Cargo Vans generally come as a blank slate which is perfect for building.
 You can get a reliable used van for $5,000 or less in this category.
 Often delivery services or plumbing companies (or any myriad of business) use them as fleet vehicles.
 If you find the right seller they often have scheduled service records – although some are driven quite hard.